 If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the TRACE START message, the S-NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collection in PNI-NPN.
 Upon reception of the PNI-NPN Area Scope of MDT IE, the S-NG-RAN node shall consider that the area scope for MDT measurement collection of PNI-NPN areas is defined only by the areas included in the PNI-NPN Area Scope of MDT IE.

+If the Network Slice Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the TRACE START message, the target NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collection.
+Upon reception of the Network Slice Area Scope of MDT IE, the target NG-RAN node shall consider that the area scope for MDT measurement collection is defined only by the Network Slice Area Scope of MDT IE and Area Scope of MDT IE.

 The IE defines the MDT configuration parameters of NR.